-We have not yet entered into any agreement for the commercial supply of OMS302 and can provide no assurance that we will be able to do so on commercially reasonable terms, if at all.
-Any significant delays in the manufacture of clinical or commercial supplies of either of our co-lead product candidates could materially harm our business and prospects.
+We do not intend to manufacture our product candidates for our clinical trials or on a commercial scale and intend to rely on third parties to do so.
+With the exception of our agreement with Hospira Worldwide, Inc. for the commercial supply of liquid OMS103HP, we have not yet entered into any agreement for the commercial supply of any of our product candidates, including OMS302, and can provide no assurance that we will be able to do so on commercially reasonable terms, if at all.
+Any significant delays in the manufacture of clinical or commercial supplies of our product candidates could materially harm our business and prospects.